dmwm/PHEDEX/Documentation/README/README-Overview.txt

 README/README-Deployment.txt describes how to set up a new site.

+README/README-Auth.txt describes how to authenticate to database.

+README/README-Operations.txt describes current operations practises for CMS transfers; currently only for CERN, but hopelly more later on.

+README/README-DeveloperTestbed.txt describes how to set up a testbed.

 README/README-Managers.txt describes the management agents.

-README/README-DeveloperTestbed.txt describes how to set up a testbed.

-README/README-Operations.txt describes current operations practises for CMS transfers; currently only for CERN, but hopelly more later on.

 ** Detailed documentation